List of The Umbrella Academy characters: Klaus Hargreeves

 He is portrayed by Robert Sheehan and Dante Albidone, as an adult and teenager, respectively, in the television adaptation.
 He has the words "Hello" and "Goodbye" tattooed on his right and left palms, respectively.
 It has been theorized by Mr. Pogo that Klaus has been doing drugs since he was a teenager.
 Klaus continues to communicate with his deceased brother Ben.
 Refinery29 highlighted that "Ben, from the beyond, tries to keep Klaus on a straight and narrow path, and off of drugs, as best he can.
 Ben acts as sort of a north star for Klaus, often times pointing him in the right direction when needed".
 In an added detail absent from the comics, Klaus is depicted as pansexual in the television adaptation.

-After Klaus is kidnapped by assassins Hazel and Cha-Cha, he manages to escape with a time traveling briefcase.
+After Klaus is kidnapped by assassins Hazel and Cha-Cha, he manages to escape with a time-traveling briefcase.
 Opening it causes him to land in 1968 Vietnam, where he spends 10 months fighting in the Vietnam War.
 During this time, he falls in love with Dave, a fellow soldier, and becomes sober.
-However, Dave dies in battle before Klaus returns to the present, and Klaus spends the rest of the season staying sober in an attempt to contact Dave and expand his powers.
+However, Dave dies in battle before Klaus returns to the present, and Klaus spends the rest of the season staying sober in an attempt to contact Dave and expand his own powers.

 In the second season, Klaus maintains his sobriety and starts a cult, the latter of which Ben opposes.
-In 1963, Klaus attempts to convince Dave not to enlist, however, this only pushes Dave to enlist earlier than he had previously.
+In 1963, Klaus attempts to convince Dave not to enlist, but this only pushes Dave to enlist earlier than he had previously.
 This leads Klaus to relapse into his old habits, specifically alcoholism.
-He also discovers that Ben can now use his ghost powers to possess him.
+He also discovers that Ben can now possess him.
 He is one of the siblings who attempts to save Viktor from the FBI building after learning of the apocalyptic consequences it would cause, but is knocked out by the sound waves.
 When he awakens, he learns that the apocalypse has been stopped, but that Ben sacrificed himself as a result.